maduhu/interop-functional-tests/run_functional_tests.md

 	Under construction

-	Due to the complex nature of the LevelOneProject , errors or failures could occur one or more layers, so the best approach to discovering the nature of the error is to use Kabana to search logs.
+	Due to the complex nature of the LevelOneProject, errors or failures could occur in different layers, so a good approach to discovering the nature of the error is to use Kabana to search logs for the specific run of the test.
 	L1P_TRACE_ID is the key/value that will uniquely all log entries that relate to the same transaction.